maroon-scorch/Tendam/README.md

 #### Critical Features:
 - Possible PVP environment (Multiplayer), but focus is on single-player environemnt for ease of development and simplicity - this is important because it ensures the core mechanism of the game is in place.
 - Likely some type of roguelike with levels of increasing difficulty in order for it to have replayability.
-- Unique cards with battle-type mechanics
+- Unique cards with battle-type mechanics to increase appeal by variety.
 - A number that represents accumulated mana, with each card played costing some mana
 - A unique, pretty fully-fledged backstory that users experience through gameplay
 - Numerous playable characters - this is to ensure the diversity and inclusion of users of all types.
 Especially by enabling customization, this can offer the player a lot more variety.